hardpath/ordo/docs/roadmap.md

 Ordo uses ChatGPT to generate schedules for tasks based on due dates, durations, and available calendar time.
 Ordo does not implement any scheduling logic.

 ### Tasks
+- [ ] Highlight tasks with overdue due dates in the ChatGPT response.
 - [ ] Prepare data for ChatGPT:
   - [ ] Include task details such as `Id`, `Name`, `DueDate`, and `Duration`.
   - [ ] Include calendar events with details like `Id`, `Title`, `Start DateTime`, `End DateTime`, and `Task Link`.